 - Spock, after the events in the warp core.

-- In X-Men: First Class, after he gets shot Charles Xavier only sheds one noticeable tear which is partly because of his injury but largely because he is forced to tell Erik that no, they really do not want the same thing, and knows that this realisation will push his friend away for good.
+- After Charles gets shot, he only sheds one noticeable tear which is partly because of his injury, but mostly because he is forced to tell Erik that no, they really do not want the same thing, and knows that this realisation will push his friend away for good.

 - In the film Legion, Gabriel sheds one after killing Michael.
 Don't worry, he gets better.